aimclub/blocksnet/README.md

 ## Documentation

-Detailed information and description of UrbanBlockNet is available in [documentation](https://blocknet.readthedocs.io/en/latest/).
+Detailed information and description of BlocksNet is available in [documentation](https://blocknet.readthedocs.io/en/latest/).

 ## Project Structure